Jobijollof/DevOps-Projects/Project 3 Mern Stack Implementation/README.md

 Because the app is going to  use  Mongodb which is a ***NoSQL*** database, we need to create a model.
 A model is at the heart of JavaScript based applications, and it is what makes it interactive.
-We will also use models to define the database schema .
+We will also use models to define the database schema.
 This is important so that we will be able to define the fields stored in each Mongodb document.
 The Schema is a blueprint of how the database will be constructed, including other data fields that may not be required to be stored in the database.
 These are known as virtual properties
 To create a Schema and a model, install mongoose which is a ***Node.js*** package that makes working with mongodb easier.